Thfirmin/Thfirmin/README.md

 - 👋 Hi, I’m @ThiagoFirmino2001
-- 👀 I’m interested in Programming, Basketball and the classic Anime.
+- 👀 I’m interested in Programming, Basketball and the classic's Anime.
 - 🌱 I’m currently learning bash
 - 💞️ I’m looking to collaborate on projects with my team
 - 📫 How to reach me ...